ovh/docs/pages/web/hosting/diagnostic-website-not-accessible/guide.en-gb.md

 Then copy and paste the content of your `DNS zone`{.action} into a text document on your computer.

 Then click on `Reset my DNS zone`{.action} and select `No, but I want to reset my DNS zone`{.action}.
-Select your e-mail and hosting servers and click on `Confirm`{.action}.
+Select your email and hosting servers and click on `Confirm`{.action}.

 ![change_DNS_zone_reset](images/change_DNS_zone_reset.png){.thumbnail}

 Your website will then be available again within a maximum of 24 hours.

-### Step 3: check the DNS zone <a name="step3"></a>
+### Step 3: Check the DNS zone <a name="step3"></a>

 In this step, you will find your hosting plan’s IP address, then add it to your `DNS zone`{.action}.

 If your site is not hosted on the OVHcloud infrastructure or is managed by another provider, please contact the concerned support service.

-If your site is hosted on one of our [Cloud web offers](https://www.ovh.co.uk/web-hosting/), click on the `Hosting plans`{.action} tab on the left-hand side of your screen and choose the web hosting offer which contains your website.
+If your site is hosted on one of our [Web Hosting offers](https://www.ovh.co.uk/web-hosting/), click on the `Hosting plans`{.action} tab on the left-hand side of your screen and choose the Web Hosting offer which contains your website.

-In the `General information`{.action} tab, copy the IPV4 and/or IPV6 address of your domain name.
+In the `General information`{.action} tab, copy the IPv4 and/or IPv6 address of your domain name.

 ![ipv4-6](images/ipv4-6.png){.thumbnail}